-- Listen to them and/or closely observe their presentation and behaviour; - Let them know that you take what they are saying seriously; - Do not attempt to question or interview them yourself; - Let them know that you will need to tell someone else in order to help them. - Do not promise to keep what they tell you secret; - Inform the Community Church designated Lead Safeguarding Children Officer (LSCO) as soon as possible; - Make a written record of the incident or events, sign and date;
+- Listen to them and/or closely observe their presentation and behaviour; - Let them know that you take what they are saying seriously; - Do not attempt to question or interview them yourself; - Let them know that you will need to tell someone else in order to help them. - Do not promise to keep what they tell you secret; - Inform the Community Church designated Lead Safeguarding Children Officer (LSCO) as soon as possible; - Make a written record of the incident or events then discuss with Safeguarding Children Lead, before ensuring details are logged on MyConcern..